 The optical fiber production process

 Everything starts with silica sand.
-Highly purified materials are then combined to manufacture a glass cylinder called a Preform: a multi-layered pure glass cylinder of around 20 centimeters.
+Highly purified materials are then combined to manufacture a glass cylinder, called a Preform: a multi-layered pure glass cylinder of around 20 centimeters in circumference .
 It is comprised of two perfectly concentric tubes, each with a different light refraction index.
-Several different horizontal processes exist (IVD, OVD, VAD) are used to manufacture the preform.
+Several different horizontal processes (IVD, OVD, VAD) are used to manufacture the preform.
 The objective is the same: to provide the finished drawn fiber with the best performance properties possible.
-The preform is then mounted atop a tower and its base is heated in a furnace (more than 2,000°C) to produce a fine droplet that will fall by gravity and will be drawn down to obtain a narrow, uniform diameter of around 100 microns.
+The preform is then mounted atop a tower and its base is heated in a furnace (ay more than 2,000°C) to produce a fine droplet that will fall by gravity and will be drawn down to obtain a narrow, uniform diameter of around 100 microns.
 High-purity, oxygen-free Argon gas is cycled through the furnace to protect the graphite components at such high temperatures.
 The core/clad ratio of the preform is maintained during the draw process.
 The resulting optical fiber has this same core/clad ratio.
 In fact, the preform is a large, solid version of a fiber.

 From the preform to the finished optical fiber